yboodhan/express-daily-planet/readme.md

     * purpose: displays a form that users use to create a new article
 * `post` `/articles`
     * view: none (redirects to /articles after the article is created)
-    * purpose: creates a new article (adds to articles array)
+    * purpose: creates a new article (adds to articles array and saves the file)
 * `get` `/articles/:id`
     * view: views/articles/show.ejs
     * purpose: find an article by id in the array of `articles` and display it.